Azure/azure-sdk-for-python/doc/eng_sys_checks.md

 * `Analyze` tox envs run during the `Analyze job.
 * `Test <platform>_<pyversion>` runs PR/Nightly tox envs, depending on context.

-## Targeting a specific package in build queue time
+## Targeting a specific package at build queue time

 In both `public` and `internal` projects, all builds allow a filter to be introduced at build time to narrow the set of packages build/tested.